Monitoring 101: Collecting the right data

-- To maximize the value of your data, tag metrics and events with several scopes, and retain them at full granularity for at least a year.
+- To maximize the value of your data, tag metrics and events with several scopes, and retain them at full granularity for at least 15 months.

 We would like to hear about your experiences as you apply this framework to your own monitoring practice.
 If it is working well, please let us know on Twitter!
 Questions, corrections, additions, complaints, etc?
 Please let us know on GitHub.